ethereum/web3.py/docs/quickstart.rst

 Environment
 ------------

-Web3.py prefers Python 3, and will soon require it.
-Often, the best way to guarantee a clean Python 3 environment is with ``virtualenv``, like:
+Web3.py requires Python 3.
+Often, the
+best way to guarantee a clean Python 3 environment is with ``virtualenv``, like:

 .. code-block:: shell